jankampherbeek/EnigmaSuite/Enigma/documentation/User Manual Enigma Research - 0.1.md

 #### Input for the calculation of a chart

-In this sceen you will see two blocks:
+In this sceen you will see three blocks:

-- **Name and Location** covers the geographic longitude and latitude and  the possibility to enter a name or id for the chart.
+- **General information** is for data that is not required for the calculation but is used to identify a chart.
+- **Location** is for name and coordinates of the location.
 - **Date and time** is for all information about the birth-time or event-time.

-##### Name and location
+##### General information

 **Unique name or id for chart**.
 Enter an identification for this chart.
 This can be a name, a number or some other identification.

-**Name for location**.
+**Description of the source**.
+A short explanation about the source of the data.

+**Rodden Rating**.
+Select one of the Rodden Ratings or leave the default value *Unknown*.

+**Category**.
+Indicate the subject for which the chart is calculated or leave the default value *Unknown*.

+##### Location

+**Description of the location**.
 A cityname, address or other identification for the  location.
 This field is optional.

 **Longitude**.
 Geographic longitude in the format *ddd:mm:ss*.
 For  *123°45'30"* you need to enter *123:45:30*.
 You can skip the seconds,  they will default to 0 seconds.
 So *145:15* is a valid indication for  *145°15'00"*.